BenjaminPoole/AI-Mario-Kart/README.md

 # AI-Mario-Kart
 A Convolutional Neural Network that can drive Mario Kart Wii on Dolphin by moving the mouse pointer horizontally to control the steering angle.
+This project was done as a "learning excercise" back in 2021 when I was learning about self driving cars and CNNs.
+It can steer round a track but often steers wrong and gets stuck, as is typical with Imitation Learning methods "going out of distribution" like this one

 ## Gamplay on pre-trained model
 To play this download the repo and move AI Mario Kart.ini to ```%USERPROFILE%\Documents\Dolphin Emulator\Config\Profiles\Wiimote``` Then run AI_Player, it will find the pre-trained model in the /models directory.
 Launch Dolphin with the game at native resolution